sjruan/tptk/README.md

 ## Papers

-If you find our code useful for your research, please cite our paper:
+If you find our code useful for your research, please cite our papers:

 *Sijie Ruan, Ruiyuan Li, Jie Bao, Tianfu He, Yu Zheng.
 "CloudTP: A Cloud-based Flexible Trajectory Preprocessing Framework".
 ICDE 2018.*